UX experts tell us how to ace that big UX manager interview with these UX interview tips, from building a portfolio to prototyping your design process

 You’re a UX jedi, a master of prototyping and usability tools, an expert in user psychology.
 You’ve even got a winning UX portfolio all ready to show off.
 So why haven’t you nailed that dream UX job yet?

-If this sounds familiar, could be you need to work on your UX interview skills.
+If this sounds familiar, could be you need to work on your UX interview skills or you need some UX interview tips.
 Knowing how to impress in any interview, not just a user experience interview, is a fine art that comes with practice and perseverance.

-Find out how to impress in a UX job interview with these helpful insider tips.
+Find out how to impress in a UX job interview with these helpful insider tips, and download our UX design portfolio to boost your chances!

 Melissa Perri, Product Manager, UX Designer, speaker, and coach at Produx Labs